What is a data breach?

 In the event of a data breach, you want to secure your information, your people and your systems.

 The first step will be to secure your information by removing any publicly posted data from online.
 If data was posted inadvertently on your website, remove it quickly; if posted on other websites, search elsewhere to ensure that all versions or duplicates of the information have been removed.

 The first step for your people will be to establish a data breach response team that can handle both the public-facing and internal components of the recovery.
-These teams may consist of legal counsel, human resources, IT, operations, investor relations, management, and organizational leadership.
+These teams may consist of legal counsel, human resources, IT, operations, investor relations, management and organisational leadership.

-When data breaches happen, it’s critical to act quickly to mitigate the damage, strengthen any vulnerabilities, patch any openings, and stop additional data loss.
+When data breaches happen, it’s critical to act quickly to mitigate the damage, strengthen any vulnerabilities, patch any openings and stop additional data loss.
 Take all affected equipment offline, but do not power it down until your forensic team has inspected it.
-Additionally, update passwords and credentials of authorized users.
+Additionally, update the passwords and credentials of authorised users.
 Until you do so, your system will remain vulnerable if hackers gained access to login information.